ThatSoulyGuy/BoulderSmash/README.md

 # About:
-This game will be a huge step in the right direction for me, as I will publish this game, update it, and add so many features that just might set this game apart.
-But still it is gonna be such a huge learning expirence!
-So strap in, as we make a game that just might become somthing more that a dream/idea.
+This game is a work in progress, eventually it will be an FPS but you need to dodge asteroids but with many features to set ip apart!

 # Features:
 The features we currently have: